History of Kevin Hassett in Timeline

 Kevin Hassett

-Kevin Hassett is an American economist serving as the director of the National Economic Council since 2025.
-Previously, he was the senior advisor and chairman of the Council of Economic Advisers from 2017 to 2019.
-His career has focused on economic policy, advising governmental bodies on matters relating to the economy.
+Kevin Hassett is an American economist currently serving as the director of the National Economic Council since 2025.
+Previously, he served as the senior advisor and chairman of the Council of Economic Advisers from 2017 to 2019.
+His work focuses on economic policy and advising governmental bodies on economic matters.

 Others born on this day/year